Tym17/MiscGame/README.md

-# NoTimeForFarm
+# MiscGame
-Collection of small CraftTweaker scripts to speed up gameplay.
+Collection of utility scripts used to create configuration or help gameplay.